basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 5. A standard package uninstall should not have removed your data directories.
 If it did, move your backup to where the data directory should be.
-6. Copy any customizations from your backed-up `vm.args` to the `riak-ts-ee` installed `vm.args` file, these files may be identical.
+6. Copy any customizations from your backed-up vm.args file to the `riak-ts-ee` installed vm.args file, these files may be identical.
-7. The `riak.conf` file from `riak-ts-ee` will be significantly different from your backed-up file.
+7. The riak.conf file from `riak-ts-ee` will be significantly different from your backed-up file.
 While it will contain all of the same sections as your original, it will have many new ones.
-Copy the customizations from your original `riak.conf` file into the appropriate sections in the new one.
-Ensure that the following sections are present in `riak.conf`:
+Copy the customizations from your original riak.conf file into the appropriate sections in the new one.
+Ensure that the following sections are present in riak.conf:
   * `riak_core` --- the `cluster_mgr` setting must be present.
 See [MDC v3 Configuration][config v3 mdc] for more information.
   * `riak_repl` --- See [MDC v3 Configuration][config v3 mdc] for more information.
   * `riak_jmx` --- See [JMX Monitoring][jmx monitor] for more information.